zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 The only other thing necessary to use the ZenML Sagemaker orchestrator is enabling the relevant permissions for your particular role.

-In order to quickly enable APIs, and create other resources necessary for to use this integration, we will soon provide a Sagemaker stack recipe via [our `mlstacks` repository](https://github.com/zenml-io/mlstacks), which will help you set up the infrastructure with one click.

 ## How to use it

 To use the Sagemaker orchestrator, we need: